f5devcentral/f5-agility-labs-sslviz/docs/class5/module4/lab5.rst

    .. image:: ./images/second-app-3.png

 #.
+If validation is successful, you will see **Validated** and a link to **View Results**.
+You may optionally click on the link to view the configuration, then click **Exit** to close the results panel.

-If Validation is successful, click on the **Deploy Changes** button.
-Then, click on the **Yes, Deploy** button to send the application definition to the BIG-IP Next instance.
+#.
+Click on the **Deploy Changes** button.
+Then, click on the **Yes, Deploy** button to send the application configuration to the BIG-IP Next instance.

-After deployment, the **Application Services** dashboard will show the status of your application.
+When the deployment has completed, the **Application Services** dashboard will show the status of the application.

    .. image:: ./images/second-app-4.png